US oil production

 US oil exports

-Although the United States had a ban on crude oil exports, it still could export to a few countries such as Canada.
-The last four-week average crude oil exports were 0.55 MMbpd, which was 16% higher than 0.47 MMbpd recorded in the same period last year.
+Though the US had a ban on crude oil exports, it still could export to a few countries like Canada.
+US oil exports were recorded at 500,000 barrels a day on December 18, 2015.
+This figure is now expected to increase substantially in the long term.

 There is already an oversupply of crude oil.
 Brent crude is normally more expensive, but currently, the spread between WTI and Brent crude prices has narrowed.
 This makes the US‘s light crude oil uncompetitive in the export market.
 Also, there are a few infrastructure issues.
 Most US ports are well equipped to import oil but not to export oil.
 With these issues, US exports may not spike immediately in the short term.